Skip to content

 If a bolus was interrupted, the bolus will not resume.

-As long as you are in closed loop mode, Loop will resume automatic insulin delivery adjustments within 5 minutes.
+As long as you are in closed-loop mode, the Loop app will resume automatic insulin delivery adjustments within 5 minutes.

 Can I set my own temp basal on Loop?

-Loop 3 provides a Manual Temp Basal feature.
+With version 3, the Loop app provides a Manual Temp Basal feature.

 For pod users, your pod will finish any currently running temporary basal rate and then revert back to your scheduled basal rate.
 Without a phone or RileyLink, however, you will not be able to affect any pod use; no basal change, suspend, cancel, or bolus.
 To do anything other than let basals continue, you will need to take action depending on the situation.